jessepav/lacygoill-wiki-backup/less.md

 ---

-`lesspipe`  is included  by  default in  the `less`  package  on a  debian-based distro, but the script seems extremely old compared to github.
+`lesspipe`  is included  by  default in  the `less`  package  on a  Debian-based distro, but the script seems extremely old compared to github.

 ##